brunoenribeiro/todo-app/README.md

 ## Installation

 - Install Node 16: I recommend using a version manager such as [nvm](https://github.com/nvm-sh/nvm);
+  - If using nvm, run `nvm use` to leverage this project's `.nvmrc` file and use the specified Node version.
 - Install Yarn: `npm install -g yarn`;
 - Clone repository locally;
 - On your local repo: